Tips and planning for success

 Be physically prepared

 It is important that your body is adequately prepared for the physical challenges of Mount Kilimanjaro.
-We have developed a fitness training program which will assist you in getting your body in shape for your Kilimanjaro summit expedition.
-Please click Fitness Program for more information in this regard.
+We have developed a dedicated fitness training program which will assist you in getting your body in shape for your Kilimanjaro summit expedition.
+Please click on the Fitness Program for more information in this regard.

 It is possible to summit Kilimanjaro successfully.
 Many before you have succeeded.
-This should be topmost in your mind when preparing for the summit attempt.
+This should be at the topmost in your mind when preparing for the summit attempt.
 You should always remain in a positive state of mind, but not overly arrogant.
 Try to anticipate various different scenarios, which you may possibly encounter on the mountain and try to work out the most suitable course of action, mentally by yourself or even as a group.
 Your mental stamina will, without a doubt, make the really difficult sections, like from Kibo to Uhuru or from Barafu to Uhuru, easier to complete.
-Remember if you are properly equipped, you have taken everything as indicated on the final checklist, you are physically prepared and have all the knowledge gained from this internet guide – you will be mentally confident for the physical part of Kilimanjaro.
+Remember if you are properly equipped and you have taken everything as indicated on the final checklist, you are physically prepared.
+And with all the knowledge gained from this internet guide – you will be mentally confident for the physical part of Kilimanjaro.